YahiaElTai/ms-commerce/README.md

 ### Description

-- The project is using a custom VCP with 2 subnet in `europe-west-1` and `us-central1`.
+- The project is deployed on kubernetes cluster on GCP with autopilot mode.
-- Written in TypeScript and deployed with kubernetes on GCP.
+- Written in TypeScript
-- MongoDB is used for all services as a self hosted StatefulSet in kubernetes.
+- PostgreSQL is used for all services and hosted on GCP Cloud SQL.
 - Communication between services is done with Cloud Pub/Sub.
 - Docker images are stored in Artifact Registry
 - CI/CD: CircleCI